harisankar-krishna-swamy/vevde-security-utils/README.md

 # Vevde security utils
 * A reusable library of security functions and tools.
-This allows utility functions to used in multiple Python web frameworks such as Django, Fast API, Flask and the like
+This make utility functions available for all Python web frameworks like Django, Fast API, Flask etc.

 # 1. Install
 pip install vevde-security-utils

+# Example usage
+See `tests` package for each function

-# 4. License
+# 3. License
 Apache2 License